 Notice that you can get many points by being regular with your homework and the labs.
-In addition, there will be opportunities to get extra credit in the class.
 Our goal is to help you learn the material as best as possible!

 Grading Scale

 This course is not curved.
 We define the following grading scale (in percentages):